eternal-red/data-exfiltration/README.md

 # data-exfiltration
 Windows javascript file and folder exfiltration

+# requirements
+requires node-js on the target for the js to run

 # process
 upon execution JS file opens Powershell <br />
 turns text stored at link into string <br />